YabingHu/Leetcode/README.md

 # Leetcode
-Some Java and Python Solutions for Leetcode, updating everyday!
+Some Java and Python Solutions for Leetcode.